abiquo/aim/README.md

 Architecture
 ------------

-There are three services available:
+There are five three services available:

 * Rimp (repository importer) enables the creation of virtual image instances from the shared repository into the local file system datastore, and cloning it from the datastore back to the repository.
 * EventsMonitor manages the subscription, unsubscription and notification of the events produced by the virtual machines on the XEN and KVM hypervisors.
 The plugin uses libvirt to detect the events.
 * VLAN service Manages the creation and deletion of VLAN and Bridge on the XEN, KVM and VirtualBox hypervisors.
 The network configuration is persistent using Cent OS network configuration files under _/etc/sysconfig/network- scripts_.
+* Storage service manages the iSCSI storage configuration.
+* Libvirt service provides access to the libvirt API.

 'ifcfg-abiquo_3' bridge configuration file
 ------------------------------------------